 Vegetable gardening has many benefits.
 Fresh produce in your backyard is second to none, and the amount of money you can save by growing commonly used veggies like tomatoes, cucumbers, and corn is amazing.
 When planning a vegetable garden you should first decide which vegetables you’d like to grow, as this will play a huge factor in the space you need.
-Keep in mind that some vegetables can fair well in containers if ground space is limited.
+Keep in mind that some vegetables can fare well in containers if ground space is limited.
 Research on the vegetables you want to grow is also beneficial.
 Be sure to collect the following information:

 - Planting and harvesting time frames

 - Should this vegetable be planted in a row format or does a single plant create a bounty of harvest?